wikibonsai/semtree/README.md

 ### `update(tree: SemTree, subroot: string, content: Record<string, string>, opts: SemTreeOpts = defaultOpts): SemTree | string;`

 A method to update a subtree within the semantic tree.
 (Best used to update individual `index` documents.)
-Returns the updated subtree nodes.
+The given `tree` will be directly updated and the updated subtree nodes will be returned separately by `update()`.

 #### Parameters